 Step 3: Take a taxi to the villas.

-Once you’ve arrived in Anguilla you will have your on-island PCR test and then travel via approved taxi to Beaches Edge to wait for your test results (typically within 12 hours).
+Once you’ve arrived in Anguilla you will have your on-island PCR test and then travel via approved taxi to Beaches Edge to wait for your test results (typically within 12 to 24 hours).

 Step 4: Relax, you’re here!